-Decommissioning Stage II vapor recovery systems has the effect of creating a negative pressure in underground storage tanks, as a result of a system component that is used to maintain an equillibrium or slightly positive pressure in the tank.
+Decommissioning Stage II vapor recovery systems have the effect of creating a negative pressure in underground storage tanks, as a result of a system component that is used to maintain an equilibrium or slightly positive pressure in the tank.

 Pressure/vacuum vent valves can be used to relieve negative pressure to a degree, but operators should be aware that “This can cause inaccurate UST tank level readings when stations use the stick measurement method.”
 (PEI Journal) To address this, operators can vent the tank with the vapor hose to release negative pressure prior to taking a stick measurement.

 Electronic measurement devices are not affected and will continue to be accurate.

 Using Stage II and ORVR together can actually cause the release of vapors, which is exactly what both systems are trying to avoid.
 When the two systems are used in conjunction, air, not vapors, gets pulled back into the tank.
 Air expands to a greater volume than vapor, which creates a positive pressure in the tank.
 This can cause the pressure relief valve to open and release vapors.